semrush/intergalactic/website/docs/components/fullscreen-modal/fullscreen-modal.md

 ### Content alignment

 - If there are two columns / zones for content in the modal window, the content inside them is placed with `align: left`.
-- If there is only one zone for content in the modal window, it is necessary to center the content with `align:center` horizontally. **We recommend you to consider an ordinary modal window in this case** 😏
+- If there is only one zone for content in the modal window, it is necessary to center the content with `align:center` horizontally. **We recommend you to consider a [default modal window](components/modal) in this case**.

 | Single-zone modal window                  | Dual-zone modal window                    |
 | ----------------------------------------- | ----------------------------------------- |